 Ten miles distance from Boulder proper, I could not make out the foothills in any detail.
-The high country I normally see was non-existent in terms of the view.
+The high country I usually see was non-existent regarding the view.

 By Saturday, the smoke was even worse.

 The view below is from our small deck to the foothills a few miles from our home.

 I’m afraid these fires, and the results we are seeing, are the new normal.
 Though Colorado was lucky this year, most of the American West has been seeing drought.
-And Colorado may not be so lucky in the future.
+And Colorado may not be so fortunate in the future.

 The impacts go beyond what stoves are allowed or even trail closures.

 The experience of backpacking in the American West will change rapidly.

 I don’t have a Magic Eight Ball; I can’t tell you what are the definitive changes in the years ahead.

 I can only guess.